 Prior to 2021, two employees from the City’s Capital Facilities and Ports and Harbor Departments acquired sUA to informally address a few of these local issues.
 Their proactive efforts facilitated the aerial observation of a number of significant recent events, some of which are: flooding and erosion occurring on or in Valdez waterways (2016-2020), the construction of the New Boat Harbor (2018-2019), a vehicular homicide investigation that led to an arrest and conviction (2018), the unprecedented separation of the water-bound portion of the Valdez Glacier (July, 2019), and a back country search and rescue operation where the sUA was crucial to the discovery and rescue of four stranded packrafters in a remote section of the Tsaina River (2019).
 The new sUA Policy unites their experience with an organized sUAS Program designed to meet the City’s diverse needs.

 The purpose of the City sUAS Program and related policy are to centralize all sUAS Operations in the City under one overarching mechanism that:

-- Ensures operational compliance with local, state, and federal laws
+- Ensures operational compliance with local, state, and federal statutes

-- Is subject to the U.S. Constitution, the Alaska Constitution, and applicable case-law
+- Upholds the U.S. Constitution, the Alaska Constitution, and applicable case-law

 - Facilitates operational transparency for the public and City administration

-- Demarcates training and operational requirements for the sUAS Team
+- Establishes training and operational requirements for the sUAS team

 - Contributes to a safe public airspace through defined risk mitigation